micedreams/CV/readme.md

 I am familiar with continuous integration, writing endpoints for the REST API, design patterns, SOLID principles, clean Architecture, and test-driven development, and able to use multiple state management libraries - Bloc, Provider, and MVVM.

+1. Fineswap (February 2022- Present)

+   This is a free app to swap your things and skills with people around you.
+   * Designation: Flutter developer.
+   * Technologies used:  Dart, Flutter, Kotlin, openApi.
+   * Worked extensively on creating new and reusable widgets.
+   * Writing documentation.

 1. Marketfeed (June 2022- October 2022)